Mikołajska Street, Kraków

-Mikołajska Street (Polish: Ulica Mikołajowska, lit.
-Nicholas Street) - a historic street in Kraków, Poland.
+Mikołajska Street (Polish: Ulica Mikołajska, lit.
+Nicholas Street) - a historic street in the Old Town of Kraków, Poland.

 The street runs from Mały Rynek (lit.
-Little Square) towards the junction with Westerplatte Street, where it continues as Kopernika Street.
+Little Market Square) towards the junction with Westerplatte Street, where it continues as Kopernika Street.
 The Planty Park is located next to the junction.

 The street was outlined during when the settlement of Kraków was granted city rights in 1257.
 Located east of the centre of Kraków, the street served as a direct route towards to Ruthenia.
 The etymology of the street's name comes from the Church of St. Nicholas, located by the route.
 Locally, the street was named Rzeźnicza Street (Ulica Rzeźnicza) due to the numerous stalls selling meat.